adiron/obsidian-strip-internal-links/README.md

 ## How do I use this?

-Either:
-1. In an editor, open the command palette and find the `Strip Internal Links: Entire file`
+In an editor, open the command palette and find the `Strip Internal Links:
-2. In an editor with text selected, open the command palette and find the `Strip Internal Links: Selection`

-The result will be sent to your clipboard.
+Entire file`, or `Strip Internal Links: Selection`.
+Each of these has two versions, *in-place* which will swap the content selected (or the entire file), or *to clipboard* which will copy the result into the clipboard.

 External links are preserved.